 During Summit UnboundEd Planning Process™ (UPP®) sessions, we’ll learn four powerful practices for access and differentiation: prioritizing grade-level activities, scaffolding for diverse groups, orchestrating productive struggle, and using student funds of knowledge.
 For each practice, we’ll learn what it is, common pitfalls, and a step-by-step recipe for using the strategy with any lesson.
 Along the way, we’ll also try these practices on a set of aligned lessons and explore the mindsets required to make lasting changes to teaching and learning.

 As educators, our goal is always to reach all students.
 But knowing the goal isn’t enough; we need to know exactly how to get there.
 The UnboundEd Planning Process (UPP) gives you the steps and know-how to make instruction more equitable.

 Note: K-5 educators will learn through the use of both ELA and math lessons; Educators in grades 6-12 will learn through lessons in their preferred subject area — either ELA or math.

 Hosting a virtual Summit requires at least three (3) sections with up to 35 participants per section and is priced at $76,875 (includes a one-time $6,000 set-up fee).
 It is $23,625.00 per section for additional sections.
 We recommend the two days be no more than a month apart.

-Hosting an in-person Summit requires at least four (4) sections with up to 30 participants per section and is $100,000 ($25,000 per section for additional sections).
-The two-days must be consecutive days.
+Hosting an in-person Summit requires at least two (2) sections with up to 30 participants per section and is $100,000 ($25,000 per section for additional sections).
+The two days must be consecutive days.

 The focus on teacher's power to really empower our students through literacy or disempower them through our low expectations and over scaffolding (modifying).
 Lots of good call outs of things I have done in my own practice and how I can grow from there.